-Furthermore, the possibility of going from one set data model to the other by means of the defined mapping functions is very useful in the archival context because we can address user requirements in the most effective way without being bound by the properties of a single model of choice.
+Furthermore, the possibility of going from one set data model to the other by means of the defined mapping functions is very useful in the archival context because we can address the user requirements in the most effective way without being bound the properties of a single model of choice.

-8. Use case: unchaining the archives
+8. Use Case: Unchaining the Archives

-Currently, archival practice is moving towards the definition of complex relationships between resources of interest as well as the constitution of compound digital objects.
-To this end archives can take advantage of using the LOD paradigm which eases access to the resources, enhances interoperability by moving the focus from the systems managing the data to the data themselves, and provides additional and flexible representations of archival resources.
+Currently, archival practice is moving towards the definition of complex relationships between the resources of interest as well as the constitution of compound digital objects.
+To this end archives can take advantage of using the LOD paradigm which eases the access to the resources, enhances the interoperability by moving the focus from the systems managing the data to the data themselves, and provides additional and flexible representations of archival resources.
 In the context of digital libraries, the LOD paradigm can be instantiated by means of Open Archives Initiative Object Reuse and Exchange (OAI-ORE) which has a precise focus in the representation and management of compound digital objects.

-In this section we define a formal basis that provides a means for: (i) defining OAI-ORE instances consistent with the fundamental archival principles; and, (ii) overcoming the issues affecting state-of-the-art solutions in the field of digital libraries we presented in Section 3.1.
-In order to exploit OAI-ORE within archives there is the need to model the archival structure - which is the means to retaining all the archival characteristics such as the archival bond - into OAI-ORE.
-The 5S models OAI-ORE as a Structure (Kozievitch and Torres, 2010); this very model extended via NESTOR allows us to impose conditions on the 5S Structure - i.e. by defining it as a NESTOR Structure (Definition 7) - thus creating OAI-ORE instances according to archival practice.
+In this section we define a formal basis that provides a means for: (i) defining OAI-ORE instances which are consistent with the fundamental archival principles; and, (ii) overcoming the issues affecting state-of-the-art solutions in the field of digital libraries we preseted in Section 3.1.
+In order to exploit OAI-ORE within the archives there is the need to model the archival structure - which is the mean to retain all the archival characteristics such as the archival bond - into OAI-ORE.
+The 5S models OAI-ORE as a Structure [65]; this very model extended via NESTOR allows us to impose conditions on the 5S Structure - i.e. by defining it as a NESTOR Structure (Definition 7) - thus creating OAI-ORE instances accordingly to the archival practice.

 The OAI-ORE defines a machine-readable and standard mechanism for defining aggregations of resources on the Web.
 By means of OAI-ORE we can identify a bunch of resources related to each other as a single entity enabling the access and exchange of them at an aggregation level of granularity.
 The OAI refers to these aggregations as "compound objects".
-Compound units are aggregations of distinct information units that form a logical whole when combined.
-Some examples (Van de Sompel and Lagoze, 2007) of these are a digitized book that is an aggregation of chapters, where each chapter is an aggregation of scanned pages, and a scholarly publication that is an aggregation of text and supporting materials such as datasets, software tools, and video recordings of an experiment; archives can also be seen as aggregations of archival metadata describing archival objects which in turn can have a digital form.
+Compound units are aggregations of distinct information units that, when combined, form a logical whole.
+Some examples [101] of these are a digitized book that is an aggregation of chapters, where each chapter is an aggregation of scanned pages, and a scholarly publication that is an aggregation of text and supporting materials such as datasets, software tools, and video recordings of an experiment; also the archives can be seen as aggregations of archival metadata describing archival objects which in turn can have a digital form.